VN4: Crisis in Bolivarian Venezuela

-In the beginning of 2014, 191 VN-4s existed in Venezuela.
-In 2014, during the 2014 Venezuelan protests, the Venezuelan government ordered 300 additional VN-4 vehicles.
-The VN-4 was heavily relied upon by the Bolivarian National Guard during the crisis in Bolivarian Venezuela against demonstrators who opposed the government of President Nicolas Maduro.
-As demonstrations strengthened during the 2017 Venezuelan protests, President Maduro hastily ordered an additional 165 VN-4s from Norinco, paying fully for the equipment which arrived only weeks after the order, with the move being criticized since the low amount of funds allocated toward goods for Venezuelans had resulted in shortages in Venezuela during the preceding years.
+In the beginning of 2014, 191 VN4s existed in Venezuela.
+In 2014, during the 2014 Venezuelan protests, the Venezuelan government ordered 300 additional VN4 vehicles.
+The VN4 was heavily relied upon by the Bolivarian National Guard during the crisis in Bolivarian Venezuela against demonstrators who opposed the government of President Nicolas Maduro.
+As demonstrations strengthened during the 2017 Venezuelan protests, President Maduro hastily ordered an additional 165 VN4s from Norinco, paying fully for the equipment which arrived only weeks after the order, with the move being criticized since the low amount of funds allocated toward goods for Venezuelans had resulted in shortages in Venezuela during the preceding years.

 Operators

-VN-4 of the Nepalese contingent of MONUSCO, following a Bangladeshi BTR-80 (foreground).
+VN4 of the Nepalese contingent of MONUSCO, following a Bangladeshi BTR-80 (foreground).